glic3rinu/passlib/docs/lib/passlib.hash.hex_digests.rst

 Format & Algorithm
 ==================
-All of these classes just report the result of the specified digest, encoded as a series of lowercase hexidecimal characters;
+All of these classes just report the result of the specified digest, encoded as a series of lowercase hexadecimal characters;
 though upper case is accepted as input.